AlekhyaTumee/assignment2-Tumee/README.md

 ---

-### Directions for Travelling from Maryville to Missouri
+### Directions for Travelling from Maryville to Hyderabad
 1. The travel time from Maryville to Hyderabad is approximately a day and half.
     1. Take a cab from Maryville to Kansas(MCI) airport.
     2. from there, take a flight to Chicago.